aninja8/hello-world-reactor/README.md

 - Start the application

-- Hit the url http://localhost:8080/hello multiple times
+- Hit the url http://localhost:8080/hello multiple times (OR) Run FooTest

 This is an attempt to simulate the following scenario: